Marc Rotenberg: Personal

-Marc Rotenberg grew up in Boston, Massachusetts.
+Rotenberg grew up in Boston, Massachusetts.
 His brother Jonathan Rotenberg founded the Boston Computer Society at age 13.
-Marc is married to Anna Markopoulos Rotenberg, a former economist and now ESL teacher in the District of Columbia and Alexandria Public Schools.
-A tournament chess player, Rotenberg is a three-time Washington, D.C., chess Champion (2007, 2008, 2010) and works to promote chess in the DC public schools in cooperation with the US Chess Center and ChessGirlsDC.
+Rotenberg is married to Anna Markopoulos Rotenberg, a former economist and now ESL teacher in the District of Columbia and Alexandria Public Schools.
+A tournament chess player, Rotenberg is a three-time Washington, D.C., chess Champion (2007, 2008, 2010) and works to promote chess in Washington, DC in cooperation with the US Chess Center, ChessGirlsDC, and the newly established DC Chess Association ("Uknighting the community.").
 Rotenberg is also a licensed US Coast Guard captain.